-Agnico Eagle and Kirkland Lake Gold Complete Merger Transaction
+AGNICO EAGLE AND KIRKLAND LAKE GOLD COMPLETE MERGER TRANSACTION

-TORONTO , Feb.
-08, 2022 (GLOBE NEWSWIRE) -- Agnico Eagle Mines Limited (TSX:AEM, :AEM) (“Agnico Eagle”) and Kirkland Lake Gold Ltd. (TSX:KL, :KL, ASX:KLA) (“Kirkland Lake Gold”) are pleased to announce the successful completion of the previously announced merger of equals transaction (the “Merger”).
+TORONTO, Feb.
+8, 2022 /PRNewswire/ - Agnico Eagle Mines Limited (TSX:AEM, Financial) (NYSE:AEM, Financial) ("Agnico Eagle") and Kirkland Lake Gold Ltd. (TSX:KL) (NYSE:KL) (ASX:KLA) ("Kirkland Lake Gold") are pleased to announce the successful completion of the previously announced merger of equals transaction (the "Merger").

 As previously announced, Agnico Eagle's reconstituted board of directors now consists of: Leona Aglukkaq, Sean Boyd (Executive Chair), Martine Celej, Robert Gemmell, Jonathan Gill, Peter Grosskopf, Arnold Klassen, Elizabeth Lewis-Gray, Anthony Makuch (CEO), Deborah McCombe, Jeffrey Parr (Vice-Chair), J. Merfyn Roberts and Jamie Sokalsky (Lead Director).